 How do I get to Grindelwald, Switzerland?

-Grindelwald can be reached through public transportation and private car.
-However, suppose you come from Switzerland’s primary cities (Geneva, Bern, Basel, and Zurich) using public transit.
-In that case, you may have to do 2 to 3 transfers on the trains/bus (2 to 4 hours of travel) before you reach Grindelwald.
+Grindelwald is accessible via public transportation and private vehicles.
+But if you’re coming from Switzerland’s main cities such as Geneva, Bern, Basel, and Zurich using public transit, you might need to make 2 to 3 transfers on the trains or bus.
+This could result in a journey of 2 to 4 hours before you arrive in Grindelwald.

 Here are the major Switzerland cities (with airports) and the distance and travel time between them and Grindelwald.